OutSystems/docs-odc/src/eap/building-apps/events/backend-events.md

 Back-end events follow a publisher/subscriber model (pub/sub).

 * Event publisher: Generates an event when a change occurs and publishes it to an event subscriber
-* Event subscriber: Subscribes to a specific event producer(s) to receive and react to the event
+* Event subscriber: Subscribes to a specific event publisher(s) to receive and react to the event

 Back-end events are delivered precisely once to subscribers to prevent duplicate events, although the order in which subscribers receive elements is not guaranteed.